Boochoo/SEN/project.md

 + Simple skill of computing
 + Some information of the the destination or the person the user is looking for

+The application runs in different platforms such as *iOS* , *Android* and *Windows phone*.
+Our main objective is to built an application with no usability problem issues, helpful and quick to fetch information when used within a small area network or in an institution with a large compound.

 ======